MicrosoftDocs/azure-reference-other/studio-module-reference/anomaly-detection.md

 -   Finding abnormal clusters of patients.
 -   Checking values entered into a system.

 Because anomalies are rare events by definition, it can be difficult to collect a representative sample of data to use for modeling.
-The algorithms included in this article have been especially designed to address the core challenges of building and training models by using imbalanced data sets.
+The algorithms included in this category have been especially designed to address the core challenges of building and training models by using imbalanced data sets.

 ## Anomaly detection modules